Enterprise AI Procurement in Australia: Market Structures and Procurement Considerations

 For Australian organisations, the stakes are compounded by privacy obligations, sector-specific regulatory expectations, and increasing scrutiny around data residency and processing location.

-This guide is written for IT, finance, procurement, and business leaders making enterprise AI decisions that will be difficult to unwind once embedded into workflow, architecture, and operating model.
+This guide is written for IT, finance, procurement, and business leaders making enterprise AI decisions that can be difficult to unwind once embedded into workflow, architecture, and operating model.
+Organisations at the earlier stages of this process may also find value in what to define before enterprise AI vendor evaluation, which covers the pre-procurement phase in more depth.
+For context on how AI procurement differs from traditional ICT sourcing more broadly, see enterprise AI procurement vs traditional ICT sourcing.

 Historically, ICT procurement was binary.
 Software either met a functional requirement or it did not.